sunnymnie/bruh-moments/crypto/ml-analysis/README.md

     - If yes: learn to use them
     - If yes or no: aim to make some technical indicators by hand (especially those that are more obscure, such as logarithmic-growth)
 4. Create a price-analyzer program.
 Regard to information about this project below
+5. Learn time series data prediction with Scikit-learn module on regression + start data exploratory phase
-5. Create scikit-learn model based on dataset from price-analyzer program.
+6. Create scikit-learn model based on dataset from price-analyzer program.

 ### Price analyzer program